Email Marketing for Coaches: The Complete 2026 Guide (With AI Templates)

 Email 5 — Day 8 The Myth-Buster

-Address the #1 objection or misconception your ideal clients have about coaching.
-"I cannot afford coaching" or "I should be able to figure this out on my own" or "Coaching is just for executives."
-Tackle it head-on with empathy and logic.
+Take on the objection that stops your ideal client cold: “I can’t afford it,” “I should be able to figure this out myself,” “coaching is for executives.”
+Empathy first, then logic.

 Email 6 — Day 12 The Invitation

-Want to see how AI can generate this entire welcome sequence for you in minutes?
+After Email 6 they roll into your weekly newsletter, which keeps working on everyone who wasn’t ready yet.
+Want to see AI write this whole sequence in minutes?
 Read How AI Email Funnels Work for Coaches.

 How AI Changes the Game for Coaches